uvaai/ml2/10 Module 1/10 Logistic Regression/content.md

 ![embed](https://www.youtube.com/embed/6SZUnXEHCns)

-## Regularization
+## Overfitting and Regularization

-This series of videos covers several different ways you might address overfitting, which one of the core problems for all supervised machine learning algorithms.
+This series of videos covers several different ways you might address overfitting, which one of the most important problems for all supervised machine learning algorithms.

 ### The Problem of Overfitting